 - Add Rooh Afza syrup in the water.
 Add less or more as needed depending on the sweetness you prefer.

 - Add ice cubes, if you want to serve it cold.

 - Serve cold.
 You can have the drink immediately or refrigerate it and have it after few hours.

-- Instead of water, you can mix everything in regular milk or almond milk.
-Almond milk is also cooling for summers.
+- Instead of water, you can mix the rooh afza and soaked sabja seeds in regular milk or almond milk.
+Almond milk made from overnight soaked blanched almonds is also cooling for summers.

-- You can also add rooh afza syrup in smoothies, milkshakes or top ice creams or kulfi with it.
+- You can also add rooh afza syrup in smoothies, milkshakes or top ice creams, custard preparations or kulfi with it.

 - Choose to skip the sweet basil seeds if you cannot get them.

-This Rooh Afza Sharbat post from the archives first published in May 2013 has been republished and updated on 30 April 2022.
+This Rooh Afza Sharbat post from the archives first published in May 2013 has been updated and republished on April 2022.